AFE-GmdG/wasm-math/README.md

   console.log(result.print());
 }
 ```
-You can't use the `using` keyword, if you want to return the a instance from a function created by the function itself.
+You can't use the `using` keyword, if you want to return an instance from a function created inside the function itself.
 In this case you can either create a new instance before and pass it to the function or use `const` inside and `using` outside the function.

 Example:
 ```ts